What is capital gains tax?

 What do I have to pay capital gains tax on?

-Many assets may incur capital gains tax when they are sold.
-Here’s HMRC’s guidance on what items may be subject to capital gains tax:
+Many assets may incur capital gains tax when they are sold, items that may be subject to capital gains tax include:

 Do I have to pay capital gains tax on the sale of all assets?